kaichaosun/rlt/docs/proxy-service.md

 ## Configure Domain

-Add A record `*.proxy.init.so`, the value is server IP.
+Add A record `*.proxy.your-domain.com`, the value is server IP.
-Add A record `proxy.init.so`, the value is server IP.
+Add A record `proxy.your-domain.com`, the value is server IP.

 You can now login the server with SSH,

 ```
-ssh ubuntu@proxy.init.so
+ssh ubuntu@proxy.your-domain.com
 ```

 ## Install Rust and localtunnel